Legg-Calvé-Perthes Disease in Children

-Legg-Calvé-Perthes disease (or Perthes disease) is a rare condition in children in
+Legg-Calvé-Perthes disease (or Perthes disease) is a rare hip condition that affects

-Phase 1 - Initial phase.
-Blood supply is absent to the femoral head and the hip joint becomes inflamed, stiff, and
+- Initial phase.
+The femoral head loses its blood supply.
+The hip joint becomes inflamed, stiff, and

 painful.
-Portions of the bone turn into dead tissue.
-The ball of the thigh bone
+Parts of the bone turn into dead tissue.
+The ball of the thighbone becomes

-Phase 2 - Fragmentation phase.
-The body cleans up the dead bone cells and replaces them with new, healthier bone cells.
+- Fragmentation phase.
+The body absorbs the dead bone cells and replaces them with new, healthier bone cells.

-The femoral head begins to remodel into a round shape again.
-The joint is still
+The femoral head begins to re-form into a round shape.
+The joint is still irritated

-Phase 3 - Reossification phase.
-The femoral head continues to model itself back into a round shape with new bone.
+- Reossification phase.
+The femoral head continues to re-form into a round shape with new bone.
+This phase

 to complete the healing process.